Interlayer and intralayer excitons in AlN/WS$_2$ heterostructure: Results

-Finally, it is worth to notice that, although for the isolated AlN and WS$_2$ systems a simple 2D excitonic model based on the Rytova-Keldish approach \cite{rytova, Keldysh:1979:JETPL,pulci2015excitons,cudazzo2011dielectric} would give reasonable results, predicting excitonic binding energies close to the ab-initio values, for the composed systems the error is quite large, more than 50$\%$ (see Tab.~\ref{tab:2Dexc}).
-This can be understood by reminding that in the 2D excitonic model the DFT effective masses and polarizabilities are the only ingredients.
-Because of the wrong ordering, at the DFT level, of the HOMO and HOMO-1 bands, the first exciton binding energy of AlNWS$_2$ is heavily underestimated.
+Finally, it is worth to notice that a simple 2D excitonic model based on the Rytova-Keldysh approach \cite{rytova, Keldysh:1979:JETPL,pulci2015excitons,cudazzo2011dielectric} would give reasonable results, predicting the trend of the excitonic binding energies close to the ab-initio values.